liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-bcs.md

 The following table describes the columns in the **BCSApplications-detail.csv** report.

-This file contains the BCS LobSystem definitions that are deployed to the target environment and some information to help you identify the definition and what it is used for.
+This file contains the BCS LobSystem definitions deployed to the target environment.
+The file also has information to help you identify the definition and what it's used for.

 |**Column**    |**Description**                                                                                 |
 |:-------------|:-----------------------------------------------------------------------------------------------|